-As a trainee pilot, consider having the CFII with you for a total of 40 hours.
-Because that will keep you safe in IMC flights, and you can learn a lot more from your flight instructor.
+As a trainee pilot, consider having the CFII with you for 40 hours.
+Because that will keep you safe on IMC flights, you can learn much more from your flight instructor.

 The cost of a flight instructor is a must and minor.
 But the price will vary depending on the flight instructor.
 Typically the hourly rate for a CFII is 50 USD.